 * Join us!
 To help sustain the Prometheus Awards, join the Libertarian Futurist Society (LFS), a non-profit volunteer association of libertarian sf/fantasy fans and freedom-lovers.

-Libertarian futurists believe exploring and dramatizing a positive vision of human flourishing and human possibilities in the future is key to achieving universal individual rights and a better world (perhaps eventually, worlds) for all.
+Libertarian futurists believe exploring and dramatizing a positive vision of human flourishing and human possibilities, achieved through voluntary exchange and cooperation rather than the institutionalized coercion of the State, is key to achieving peace, prosperity, progress, tolerance, innovation, full respect for individual rights and a better world for all.